doctrine/dbal/docs/en/reference/query-builder.rst

 Comments
 ~~~~~~~~

-To add comments to the query you can use the ``addComment()`` method
+To add comments to the query, use the ``addComment()`` method which
-which will add the comment at the top of the query:
+will add the comment before the query:

 .. code-block:: php